 Shape Corporation Case Study for Plex Manufacturing Cloud ERP

-Shape Corp. is North America’s top manufacturer of automotive bumpers.
-The Michigan-based global company also manufactures impact energy management systems and performs advanced custom roll-forming for furniture, agricultural, recreation and health care industries.
+Shape Corporation is North America’s top manufacturer of automotive bumpers.
+The Michigan-based global company also manufactures impact energy management systems and performs advanced custom roll-forming for furniture, agricultural, recreation, and health care industries.

 Founded in 1974, Shape has more than 1,300 employees in locations spanning six countries.
 Its sites include 14 offices, eight manufacturing facilities, six manufacturing alliances, and two technical centers.
 To manage its growing operations in the 80s and 90s, management expanded its IT functionality by adding separate stand-alone systems, upgrading and linking them as needed.
 Over time, this approach became cumbersome and resource-intensive.
 When the company got to a point where upgrades and patches were required on several systems simultaneously, it replaced its separate systems with a single integrated system, Plex Cloud ERP.